BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 ## Feature: Semantic Structure

-Envelope is designed to facilitate the encoding semantic triples {{TRIPLE}}, i.e., "subject-predicate-object", e.g. "Alice knows Bob".
+Envelope is designed to facilitate the encoding of semantic triples {{TRIPLE}}, i.e., "subject-predicate-object", e.g. "Alice knows Bob."
 At its top structural level, an envelope encodes a single `subject` and a set of zero or more `assertion`s about the subject, which are `predicate-object` pairs:

 ~~~
 subject [
+    predicate0: object0
     predicate1: object1
-    predicate2: object2
     ...
+    predicateN: objectN
 ]
 ~~~

-The simplest envelope is just a subject with no assertions, e.g., a simple plaintext string.
+The simplest envelope is just a subject with no assertions, e.g., a simple plaintext string (or any other CBOR construct.)
 But since every element in an envelope is itelf an envelope, every element can therefore hold its own assertions.
-This allows any element to carry additional context, e.g. an assertion declaring the language in which human-readable string is written.
+This allows any element to carry additional context, e.g. an assertion declaring the language in which a human-readable string is written.
 This mechanism for "assertions with assertions" provides for arbitrarily complex metadata.

 ## Feature: Cryptography Ready

 Because of the strictly invariant nature of the digest tree, envelopes are suitable for use in applications that employ cryptographic signatures.
 Such signatures in an envelope take the form of `verifiedBy-Signature` assertions on a `subject`, which is the target of the signature.
+Other cryptographic structures are readily supported.

 ## Feature: Binary Efficiency, Built on Deterministic CBOR

 Envelopes are a binary structure built on CBOR {{-CBOR}}, and MUST adhere to the requirements in section 4.2., "Deterministically Encoded CBOR".
-This requirement is one factor ensuring that two envelopes that have the same top-level digest, and therefore contain the same digest tree, MUST contain exactly the same information.
+This requirement is one of several design factors ensuring that two envelopes that have the same top-level digest, and therefore contain the same digest tree, MUST represent exactly the same information.
 This holds true even if the two identical envelopes were assembled by different parties, at different times, and particularly in different orders.

 ## Feature: Digest-Preserving Encryption and Elision

-Envelope supports two digest-tree preserving transformations for any of its elements: encryption and elision.
+Envelope supports two digest tree-preserving transformations for any of its elements: encryption and elision.

 When an element is encrypted, its ciphertext remains in the envelope, and the transformation can be reversed using the symmetric key used to perform the encryption.
 The encrypted envelope declares the digest of its plaintext content using HMAC authentication.
-More sophisticated cryptographic constructs such as encryption to a set of public keys are easily supported.
+More sophisticated cryptographic constructs such as encryption to a set of public keys are readily supported.

 When an element is elided, only its digest remains in the envelope as a placeholder, and the transformation can only be reversed by subsitution with the envelope having the same root digest.
-Elision can be used as a form of redaction, where the holder of a document reveals part of it while deliberately withholding other parts, or as a form of referencing, where the digest is used as the unique identifier of a digital object that can be found outside the envelope, or as a form of compression where many identical sub-elements of an envelope (except one) are elided.
+Elision can be used as a form of redaction, where the holder of a document reveals part of it while deliberately withholding other parts; or as a form of referencing, where the digest is used as the unique identifier of a digital object that can be found outside the envelope; or as a form of compression, where many identical sub-elements of an envelope (except one) are elided.

-These digest-tree preserving transformations allow the holder of an envelope-based document to selectively reveal parts of it to third parties without invalidating its signatures.
+These digest tree-preserving transformations allow the holder of an envelope-based document to selectively reveal parts of it to third parties without invalidating its signatures.
 It is also possible to produce proofs that one envelope (or even just the root digest of an envelope) contains another envelope by revealing only a minimum spanning set of digests.

 ## Terminology